Theories about what exists out there can be derived from three simple questions:

 As Russell concluded after many years:

 “… we cannot say that ‘matter is the cause of our sensations’ ” (Russell, 1927) p290.

-5. Physical realism.
-Future generations may mock current physical realism as a naïve belief in magical causes, just as we now mock fairies (Kastrup, 2020).
-The idea that a universe of matter made itself from nothing then observed itself is magical thinking.
+Future generations may mock physical realism as a naïve belief in magical causes, just as we now mock fairies (Kastrup, 2020), because that a matter universe made itself from nothing is magical thinking.
 That quantum reality causes mind and matter isn’t dualism because there is only one source.
 That atoms are conscious doesn’t explain how we are but if they entangle to increase the observer, our consciousness can evolve from what came before.